hannahilea/hannahilea.github.io/blog/just-flag/src.md

 In person:

 - Saying "just flag" either in the middle of a sentence or after completing the thought.
-- Putting airquotes around "just" when I say the word.
+- Putting air quotes around "just" when I say the word.
 - Using a doofy voice modulation when I say the word "just" and emphasizing it to indicate that it is both intentional and internally non-trivial.

 In writing:

-- Putting the word 'just' in quotes when I use it: ""Just" paint the shed"
+- Putting the word 'just' in quotes: `"Just" paint the shed`
 - Putting the word inside colons (`:just-flag:`) because that's the emoji shortcut in Slack.
 (I only use this in conversation with former team-friends who have the same context as I do)
 - Calling it out afterwards.
 "Just paint the shed. ("Just"-flag)"